philipobiorah/mbtb-ml-chat-app/README.md

-# Multi user chat app
+# ML-Chat-app
+An Machine Learning powered chat application that identifies topics in conversations and classifies them into different topics-categories

 This project is a group chat application that allows the users to chat with multiple users via a graphical user interface.
 It consists of two